billfitzgerald/personal-privacy-security/README.md

 It's also worth remembering that our devices will automatically connect to "recognized" wireless connections unless we explicitly disable this setting.
 This can be exploited by hackers who can create illicit networks in public places.
 Common names such as "attwifi," "xfinity," or "linksys" can easily be spoofed -- and once you connect to a wireless access point, the person who controls that access point has the ability to see and control your online activity.
 A VPN mitigates this risk, as does turning off wireless on your phone when you go out.
 You can also minimize risk by deleting wireless networks that are outside your regular locations.
 This is especially true for people who travel.

+### Travel Access Points for Vacation Rentals or Work Travel

+Accessing the internet securely while traveling can be harder and less secure than it should be.
+From rickety hotel internet to potentially untrustworthy broadband at a rental property, it can be difficult to have faith in the integrity of your connection to the internet.
+If you travel frequently and want to have a more predictably secure entry point to the internet for you, you could benefit from using a remote travel router.

+While no single option should ever be considered fully trustworthy, a small travel router can provide a reasonably secure wireless connection, which minimizes risk.

+To build a small travel router, use a Raspberry Pi and the router setup delivered via [RaspAP](https://raspap.com/).
+This project is clean and straightforward to use.
+The [project docs](https://docs.raspap.com/) are great, and I wrote up [some additional install notes](https://www.funnymonkey.com/2025/02/setting-up-a-raspberry-pi-as-a-travel-router-using-raspap-full-documentation/) documenting the setup process.

 ### Home Networks

 A full writeup on home network security is outside the scope of this post, but the advice listed below can reduce some of the more pervasive risks on home networks.